Visma-AutoPay/http-signatures/README.md

         // or to UNIX timestamp
         .created(Instant.now().getEpochSecond())

-        // Expires after 30 from created
+        // Expires after 30 seconds from `created` .expiresAfter(30)
-        .expiresAfter(30)
         // or at given Instant
         .expires(Instant.now().plusSeconds(30))